intuit/doc-blocks/components/Tabs/README.md

 ## Usage

-The tabs component handles all click events internally so all you have to do is worry about the content.
+The `Tabs` component handles all state-related logic internally by default, meaning you get all basic tabs functionality out of the box.
 Remember to provide an `id` prop to tie the tab title to its content!
 Feel free to add whatever classes or styles you want to any of the `Tabs.x` components - they'll be passed down to the div element.
 Just do this: